 Unless some superstar emerges from the shadows, or Mr. Trump flounders into a recession, it’s hard to see much of a contest in 2020.
-Not that the Republicans haven’t had their own streaks of weak candidates — one winner in two out of six elections between 1992 and 2016.
+Not that the Republicans haven’t had their own streaks of weak candidates – one winner in two out of six elections between 1992 and 2016 is not a sterling record.
 But so far it is difficult to take the people in the Democrat field seriously.

 Yesterday the scientists were telling us that there is global warming and the polar ice cap is melting.
 If that were true, battery-driven cars wouldn’t help us much.
-The first thing to do would be to move all the seaside structures to higher ground.
+The first thing to do would be to move all the seaside structures to higher ground (as Andrew Yang proposes).
 But we see large numbers of people who won’t even move their towns away from flood planes after being flooded out every other year.
 How are we going to move New York City or Los Angeles inland?

 But talking about these problems is not going to solve them.
-Nor are more federal programs going to solve these problems.
+Nor are more federal programs.
 The Great Society proved that – those programs made the problems worse, including the breakdown of the family structure.
 The President doesn’t use the most effective words, but he does more than talk – he acts.
-Actions speak louder than words.
+Actions ultimately speak louder than words.